gkazma/movies_overview/README.md

 This guide provides step-by-step instructions to deploy the Movie Classifier on a Linux or macOS machine.

 ## Prerequisites
+1. Download dataset from and put inside /dataset folder

+## Prerequisites

 1. Install pyenv
     ```bash